-- 11% risk of prolonged pain and swelling for up to 3 months, or longer in some cases. - Less than 2% risk that the operation will not relieve your current pain. - 1.1% risk of post-operative infection, which can be resolved with antibiotics. - 1% risk of DVT/ thrombosis (blood clot) and a 0.1% risk of pulmonary embolism (blood clot in the lungs). - 1.03% of delayed healing for several weeks after surgery. - 0.62% risk of a thickened scar, which may cause irritation with footwear. - 0.41% risk of movement of the screws used to secure the bones together in their corrected position, which can cause delayed healing and problems with the two sections of cut bone joining together (also known as 'non-union of bone'). - 0.62% risk of 'chronic pain syndrome'.
-This is a rare condition and we are not sure what causes it, but we do know that it can be associated with trauma (injury) or sometimes surgery. - 8.68% risk of further surgery being required to correct any complications which occur after the original operation.
+- 11.16% risk of prolonged swelling for up to 6 months. - 1.55% risk that the operation will not relieve your current pain. - 2.67% risk of post-operative infection, which can be resolved with antibiotics. - 1% risk of DVT/ thrombosis (blood clot) and a 0.1% risk of pulmonary embolism (blood clot in the lungs). - 1.03% risk of delayed healing for several weeks after surgery. - 14.6% risk of a thickened scar, which may cause irritation with footwear. - 0.68% risk of 'chronic pain syndrome'.
+This is a rare condition and we are not sure what causes it, but we do know that it can be associated with trauma (injury) or sometimes surgery. - 1.55% risk of further surgery being required to correct any complications which occur after the original operation.